 - Beneficial bacteria.
 Aerobic decomposition promotes the flourishing of beneficial bacteria.
 These in turn produce vitamins B12 and K, as well as antibiotic substances that control the growth of the bad bacteria.
 Chickens that have the opportunity to scratch around in the slowly decomposing, oxygen-rich environment of a layer of good-quality bedding can benefit tremendously from the experience.

 - Reduced nutrient loading.
 Too much nitrogen in one place is harmful to the pasture.
 Containing it with bedding can keep your land in good health.
 This practice also reduces nutrient loading in surrounding waterways by cutting down on manure-contaminated runoff.

 - Quality compost.
-When you are done with used bedding, it makes an excellent, well-balanced compost due to the fact that it already contains both carbon and nitrogen.
+Used bedding makes an excellent, well-balanced compost due to the fact that it already contains both carbon and nitrogen.
 In fact, due to the nature of deep-litter bedding, it probably has already started the composting process by the time you are ready to dig it out!
 One more bonus?
-If you keep the chickens in a coop over the winter, when you move them out to pasture in the spring, that empty coop can be put to work as a composter.
+If you keep the chickens in a coop over the winter, when you move them out to pasture in the spring, you can put that empty coop to work as a composter.

 - Expense.
 If you do not have ready access to carbon bedding in abundance, deep-litter bedding can be remarkably expensive.
 You will want to find a way to source leaves, straw, wood chips, and the like cheaply.

 - Poor suitability for some structures.
 Some animal housing is not built to handle layers of bedding eight inches or deeper without creating logistical issues.
 Inspect your animal housing before trying to implement a deep-litter bedding system.
 You may need to build your own housing.